Nesvilab/PD-Nodes/README.md

 > Philosopher: https://github.com/Nesvilab/philosopher
 You will most likely need the following file:  philosopher_windows_amd64.exe

-NOTE: the original license agreements for MSFragger and Philosopher apply when used within the PD enviroment.
+NOTE: the original license agreements for MSFragger and Philosopher apply when used within the PD environment.

 # Requirements